Neural equilibria for long-term prediction of nonlinear conservation laws: 2D Supersonic Flow

 This appendix provides supplementary information for the simulation of supersonic flow around a circular cylinder, as introduced in \cref{section:supersonic_flow}.
 The computational domain is a rectangular region of size $(15r,\, 25r)$, with the cylinder of radius $r = 20$ centered at $(166,\, 149)$.

-Here, we present the remaining macroscopic observables—temperature, density, speed, and pressure—that were omitted from the main text for brevity. \Cref{appendix:cylinder_500training} shows these fields for the case where \LBNN{} is trained on the first $500$ time steps.
-In this configuration, the model is initialized at $t_0 = 500$ and evaluated autoregressively over the subsequent $200$ time steps. \Cref{appendix:cylinder_150training} presents analogous results for the long-horizon experiment presented in \cref{section:evaluating_distant_time}, in which \LBNN{} is trained on only the first $150$ time steps (as described in \cref{subsub:cylinder_long}) and tested from the initial condition at $t_0 = 900$ to predict the following $100$ time steps.
+Here, we present the remaining macroscopic observables---temperature, density, speed, and pressure---that were omitted from the main text for brevity. \Cref{appendix:cylinder_500training} shows these fields for the case where \LBNN{} is trained on the first $500$ time steps and visualized at \(t=700\).
+In the same configuration, \Cref{appx:cylinder_metrics} reports a separate $500$-step diagnostic probe initialized at \(t_0=500\) and evaluated through \(t=999\). \Cref{appendix:cylinder_150training} presents analogous results for the long-horizon experiment presented in \cref{section:evaluating_distant_time}, in which \LBNN{} is trained on only the first $150$ time steps (as described in \cref{subsub:cylinder_long}) and tested from the initial condition at $t_0 = 900$ to predict the following $100$ time steps.